pramode/Python-and-LaTeX-Book/src/chap14.rst

 This will generate a new file called "ramanuja.dvi".
 You have to convert a .dvi file to either PDF or Postscript by using the commands *dvipdf* or *dvips*::

-   dvips 1.dvi
+   dvips ramanuja.dvi

-will generate a new Postscript file called "1.ps" which can be directly printed or viewed on the screen using *xpdf* or *evince*.
+will generate a new Postscript file called "ramanuja.ps" which can be directly printed or viewed on the screen using *xpdf* or *evince*.

 If you wish to generate PDF output, you can try::

-   dvipdf 1.dvi
+   dvipdf ramanuja.dvi

 What does LaTeX really do?